HealerMikado/image_quantization/README.md

 ![Architecture diagram](assets/architecture.png)

-## Image treatment
+## Image simplification

 This app reduce the number of color of an image.
 It use the K-means clustering method to extract the most used K colors and apply them to the original image (see https://scikit-learn.org/stable/auto_examples/cluster/plot_color_quantization.html).
 The lambda will try different numbers of colors (from 8 to 32), and keeps the K-means clustering with the best silhouette (see https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html).
-It's not perfect a perfect method, because for a lot of image it keeps only the K-means with the minimum number of cluster.
+It's not a perfect method, because for a lot of image it selects only the K-means with the minimum number of cluster.
 I need to do some more research to understand why.

 To speed up the process time, the lambda don't use the full image, but only a sample of 1000 points.
 With full images, it can take more than one hour to compute all the K-means results and their silhouette.
 But it's not a big deal because I compute a simplified image at the and.
-A little loss in quality is acceptable for speed up computation.
+A little loss in quality is acceptable to speed up computation.

+## K-means algorithm

+K-means is a unsupervised clustering method.
+The algorithm will find all by itself the best cluster.
+The algorithm is pretty simple :

+1. Associate each point to one of the k clusters randomly.

+2. Compute the center of gravity (*centroid*) of each cluster.
+3. Associate each point to the closest centroid using the Euclidian distance.
+4. Repeat steps 2-3 until the centroids converge.

+To apply it to image, we need to convert the image to the right data format.
+Each pixel can be represented as a triplet of the red, green and blue values.
+So the final dataset will have 3 dimensions, one for the red color, one for the green and one for the blue.

+Once again to speed up the process, not all pixels will be used.
+Only 1000 will be sampled.
+Because K-means algorithm has a time complexity of $\mathcal{O}(n^2)$, increasing the sample size by 5 or 10 can drastically increase the computation time.

 ## What I learned